Nutrition and Physical Activity Glossary of Terms

 Commercial Broadcast TV/Movies is any screen time shown primarily for entertainment purposes; this includes shows or movies without commercials but shown for entertainment purposes.

 Groups of children are those that are formally designated by the program, such sites that break children into groups by age, grade, gender etc. for activities.
-Questions that refer to groups of children do NOT mean smaller, more informal friend groups etc.
+Questions that refer to groups of children do NOT mean smaller, more informal friend groups formed by the children themselves.

-Outside drinks and food are those items that are brought in from home, outside restaurants or convenience stores, purchased from vending machines on site, or distributed by program partners during activity outside of the snack period.
-This would include any food or drink that is not part of the afterschool snack program.
+Outside drinks and foodare items that are brought in from home, outside restaurants or convenience stores, purchased from vending machines on site, or distributed by program partners during activities.
+This would include any food or drink that is not part of the afterschool snack program, including foods used in celebrations.

 Physical activity is any activity more than sitting or standing (includes activities such as walking, stretching, running, throwing, etc.).